termos14/t3riisbasementdl/README.md

-# Welcome to the Geometry Dash Shitty List template!
+# Welcome to the Geometry Dash T3rii Basement list!

 # FAQ